3D can be one of the most effective ways to make your lapel pins come to life!

 Three dimensional, or 3-D images, need not be limited to coins and medallions.
 3-D can be effectively used on standard lapel pins.
 For example, a recent customer asked The Monterey Company to create a lapel pin for her organization with an elephant image in the middle.

-“The elephant had many lines and creases on its head, trunk and a side,” said the salesperson working on the lapel pin.
+“The elephant had many lines and creases on its head, trunk, and side,” said the salesperson working on the lapel pin.
 “We created a digital image of it in 2-D, and it looked fine, like a basic elephant.”

 “But it could have looked much better if they had created the elephant in 3-D,” added Paul Stark, president of The Monterey Company, which has been creating lapel pins for 19 years.